-Within the Netherlands, the OECD BEPS project continues to capture a good deal of public, media and parliamentary attention.
-With the spotlight on the taxation of multinationals, companies are increasingly weighing risks versus opportunities, including assessing potential reputational damage relating to international tax planning.
+Within the Netherlands, the OECD BEPS project generally and the EU’s follow-up initiatives specifically continue to capture public, media and parliamentary attention.
+With the spotlight on the taxation of multinationals, companies are increasingly weighing risks versus opportunities, which includes weighing the potential reputational damage related to international tax planning.

-The debate in Parliament and in the press is largely focused on tax treaty policy relating to developing countries and on supporting capacity building within tax administrations in developing countries.
-As a result of this debate, the Netherlands approached 23 tax treaty (developing) countries to explore amendments to existing treaties toinclude enhanced anti-abuse provisions.
-To date, treaty negotiations with six of these countries have been concluded.
+Debates in the Dutch Parliament and the press are focused largely on tax treaty policy relating to developing countries and on supporting capacity building within their tax administrations.
+As a result of this debate, the Netherlands approached 23 of its developing country treaty partners to explore amendments to existing treaties in order to include enhanced anti-abuse provisions.
+Negotiations with six of these countries have been concluded to date.

 The Dutch government is actively participating in tax transparency discussions in both the EU and the OECD and is keen to retain the country’s reputation for business friendliness while ensuring all countries have equal opportunities to compete.
 In July 2015, the Netherlands signed an agreement with Germany for the spontaneous exchange of information on advance tax rulings and unilateral APAs.
 This agreement was followed by the EU’s adoption of a proposal on the automatic exchange of rulings between EU member states in October 2015.
 Dutch legislation implementing this amendment to the EU DAC 3 is expected in the course of 2016, taking effect 1 January 2017.